altheasmith/Study_App/README.md

-# Med_School
+# Study_App

-An App to Study for Med School
+A dynamic flashcard app to study for year two of medical school.